-The city of La Palma in Chalatenango is a colorful small town known for its handcrafted objects made out of wood or Copinol Seeds.
+The colorful small town of La Palma is known for its handcrafted objects made out of wood or Copinol Seeds.
 These crafts are made in numerous shops all over town and sold all over the country.
-Furthermore, La Palma is one of six cities in the picturesque artisan route or Ruta Artesanal.

 The city is located at an elevation of about 1000 feet above sea level; therefore, it enjoys a colder mountainous climate almost the entire year.
-The city is located in the department of Chalatenango, about 80 kilometers from San Salvador and about 10 kilometers from the Honduran border.
+La Palma sits about 80 kilometers from San Salvador and about 10 kilometers from the Honduran border.

-The colorful city is part of the colorful Artisan Route or Ruta Artesanal.
-It is an enjoyable route that combines various types of attractions that revolve around local arts and history.
-The other charming towns on this route are San Ignacio, Citala, San Sebastian, Ilobasco, and Suchitoto.
+The colorful city of La Palma is part of the Artisan tourist Route or Ruta Artesanal.
+This is an enjoyable route that combines various types of attractions that revolve around local arts and crafts, and history.
+The other towns on this route are San Ignacio, Citala, San Sebastian, Ilobasco, and Suchitoto.

 Renowned Salvadoran painter Fernando Llort moved to the city of La Palma in the early ’60s.
 Llort is credited with the creation of Naif art, a type of art design recognized all over the country.

 Naif art is a technique that consists of representing moments of everyday rural life, as well as typical flora and fauna into Copinol Seeds or wood.
-These types of crafts are the most recognizable from this colorful town.
+These types of crafts are the most recognizable from La Palma.

 Llort came to La Palma in the 1960s, at which point he worked on developing Naif Art.
 A technique that he shared with others in the city.